-Winter Style Tips: Warm Fashion for Cold Weather
+Refined Winter Fashion Tips: Warm Fashion for Cold Weather

-Many of you have written to me lately on how to handle very cold temperatures while maintaining your personal style.
-While it’s frigid right now by DC standards, I don’t deal with such cold temps on a regular basis and would never consider myself to be an expert on cold weather fashion.
-I know many of you live in far colder parts of the country and world than I and would love you to weigh in on what you swear by to stay warm and fashionable.
-Below are the winter style tips I use to stay warm when it’s super cold:
+A big question that brings folks to Wardrobe Oxygen this time of year is how to handle very cold temperatures while staying stylish.
+While it’s frigid right now by DC standards, I don’t deal with such cold temps regularly and would never consider myself an expert on cold weather fashion.
+Below are the winter-style tips I use to keep warm when it’s super cold.

 Have a Base Layer